Senior enrichment starts with curiosity and ends in lifelong friendships.

 Courses are non-credit and led by a team of dedicated volunteers made up of GovState faculty, alumni and community experts.
 A volunteer Advisory Committee made up of Exchange class leaders and participants assist in overseeing the curriculum and sustaining quality programming.
 Topics include: History, Law, Liberal Arts, Current Events, Foreign Policy, Music/Film, Philosophy and more with lively discussions.
 Lunch is a great time to know other Exchange students, continue classroom discussions and share classroom and life experiences.
 Participants of The Knowledge Exchange enjoy a relaxed and friendly environment on the GovState campus and have formed a community of shared learning, social interaction and the free exchange of opinions and ideas.

-The Knowledge Exchange, Fall 2025
+The Knowledge Exchange, Winter 2026

-NEW!
 The Knowledge Exchange Speaker Series

-Cinema Studies: Classroom Cinema: The Teacher in Film with Suzanne Patterson
+Cinema Studies with Suzanne Patterson

 WANTED!
 VOLUNTEER CLASS LEADERS